asyncapi/website/pages/docs/tutorials/getting-started/hello-world-send-message.md

           type: string
           pattern: '^hello .+$'
 operations:
-  receiveHello:
+  sendHello:
     action: 'receive'
     channel:
       $ref: '#/channels/hello'`}
 </CodeBlock>

 The `operations` section is where you describe what the application is doing.
-Each operation has a unique identifier for example, `receiveHello`.
+Each operation has a unique identifier for example, `sendHello`.

-In the above example, you see that the `Hello world application` is a consumer listening to the `sayHelloMessage` message from the `hello` channel.
-In other words, you can say that the `Hello world application` subscribes to the `hello` topic to `receive` the `sayHelloMessage` message.
+In the above example, you see that the `Hello world application` is a producer sending the `sayHelloMessage` message from the `hello` channel.
+In other words, you can say that the `Hello world application` pubishes to the `hello` topic to `send` the `sayHelloMessage` message.
 That AsyncAPI document describes what the `Hello world application` is doing, not what others can do with it.